majestic moutnains banner

 Evolutionary Theory Applied to Cultures and Artifacts

-By the time of the publication of Darwin's book, archaeology was already looking at the evolution of culture and technology.
-This is no better demonstrated that the work of two Scandinavian antiquaries, Worsaae and Thomsen, who proposed the first “three age” system for the relative dating of artefacts and their stratigraphic relationships.
-These they named Stone Age, Bronze Age and Iron Age (7), simplistic designations that we still largely use today.
-Sir John Lubbock divided these stages further, for example dividing the Stone Age period into Paleolithic (old stone age), Mesolithic (middle stone age) and Neolithic (new stone age).
-These cultural designations were useful only to cultures from Europe to the Middle East and into western Asia, with little use in Africa, the Americas, the Far East or Australasia.
-Nevertheless, today they still forge the imagination of the past and both archaeology and anthropology attempt to forge human cultural chronology around these three major concepts.
+By the time Darwin published, archaeology was already looking at the evolution of culture and technology.
+Two Scandinavian antiquaries, Worsaae and Thomsen, had proposed the first "three-age" system for the relative dating of artifacts and their stratigraphic relationships - Stone Age, Bronze Age, and Iron Age.
+These are simplistic designations, but we still largely use them today.
+Sir John Lubbock divided the Stone Age further into Paleolithic (old stone age), Mesolithic (middle stone age), and Neolithic (new stone age).

-On the Origin of Species enabled many scientific disciplines to examine the beliefs at their core and search for evidence; archaeology was no different.
-With it, the old systems of assumptions of human antiquity were challenged.
+Darwin's work enabled many scientific disciplines to reexamine their foundational assumptions, and archaeology was no different.
+The old systems for understanding human antiquity were challenged at their core.

 A Darwinian World, Through to the Modern Age